caananay/stream2project/README.md

-* Haiti, Japan: Honshu, China: Sichuan were excluded from the charts because it threw the scale of the chart off-balance and made other countries with fewer casualties less visible on the chart.
+* Haiti, Japan: Honshu, China: Sichuan were excluded from the charts because it threw the scale of the chart off-balance and made other countries with fewer casualties less visible on the bar chart.
 Haiti's earthquake resulted in over 300,000 deaths.